Lutton, Northamptonshire

 Lutton is a village and civil parish in North Northamptonshire, England.
-The 2011 Census recorded its parish population as 186.
+The 2011 census recorded its parish population as 186.

 The villages name means 'Farm/settlement connected with Luda' or perhaps, 'farm/settlement on Hluding (= the loud one)', an old name for what is now called Billing Brook.

 The oldest parts of the Church of England parish church of St Peter are 12th-century.
 North and south aisles and arcades were added to the nave in the 13th century.
-The church is a Grade I listed building.
+There is a fine surviving Easter Sepulchre on the north wall of the chancel.
+It is a Grade I listed building.